Jhogd/Jakes_Blogs/_posts/2023-01-06-Multimethods.md

-As I worked on refactoring my tic-tac-toe board and added new functionalities and I began to

-better understand how to get the best use out of multi methods in Clojure.
-They are great for

-achieving polymorphism and getting rid of unsustainable and fragile conditional statements

-and if statements.
-In my code I needed to add a separate win conditions function for my 3D tic

-tac toe board as the previous one only worked for different sized two dimensional boards.
-I

-could just create a new differently named function and then create conditionals in my code

-wherever I called the win condition function to dictate if I needed to call the 3D or 2D variation.
+As I worked on refactoring my tic-tac-toe board and added new functionalities and I began to better understand how to get the best use out of multi methods in Clojure.
+They are great for achieving polymorphism and getting rid of unsustainable and fragile conditional statements and if statements.
+In my code I needed to add a separate win conditions function for my 3D tic tac toe board as the previous one only worked for different sized two dimensional boards.
+I could just create a new differently named function and then create conditionals in my code wherever I called the win condition function to dictate if I needed to call the 3D or 2D variation.

-This sounds like a massive headache and will cause my to have to change a lot of my code to

-comply with this new functionality, not to mention it breaks the open closed- principle.
-Instead I

-created a multi method for a win? function and it dispatches based on the dimension of the
+This sounds like a massive headache and will cause me to have to change a lot of my code to comply with this new functionality, not to mention it breaks the open closed- principle.
+Instead I created a multi method for a win? function and it dispatches based on the dimension of the board

-board

 ```clojure
 (defmulti win? :dimension)